Are you interested in joining the SFCC supporter family? (We sincerely hope so!) Then you have a menu of options.

 - Fund a charitable gift annuity that will provide one or two individuals income for life.

 - Establish a charitable remainder trust that will provide one or two individuals with a variable or fixed income for life or a number of years.
-(Not clear how this option or the one above are beneficial to SFCC.)

 - Establish a charitable lead trust that will provide the SFCC Foundation with a variable or fixed income for a number of years, and then the trust’s principal plus appreciation passes to an individual’s loved ones.